 Congratulations!
 You have experienced one of life’s true miracles!
 You have had a baby!
-It is truly amazing, but with ALL of the little details that are oh, so important in the here and now, thinking of your son or daughter’s future is probably not top of mind.
+It IS amazing, but with ALL of the little details that are so important in the here and now, thinking of your son or daughter’s longterm future is probably not top of mind.

 Anyone in Arizona with an estate worth more than $75,000 in personal assets and/or $100,000 or more in real estate will automatically be involved in probate (court proceedings to approve a will).
 There are ways to avoid it, including having the appropriate estate papers drawn up and putting assets into a trust so they are protected.
 I can explain how this works in your specific situation during a consultation.

-Here is a basic checklist of items to talk with Seiter Law about in order to protect your family in the future:
+Here is a basic checklist of items to talk about in order to protect your family in the future:

 1) Drawing up a Will that includes a Guardian for your Child(ren).
 Your Will is a legal document that lays out your final wishes.
 It describes in detail how you want things to be handled in the event of your death.
 The will designates a guardian for your child(ren); creates trusts (see #2); distributes your assets; names executors; and plans for the payment of outstanding debts, including taxes.

 2) Set up a Trust for your Estate.
 A trust is simply a relationship in which assets are held by a trustee for specified beneficiaries or heirs.
 Trusts allow you to put provisions in place regarding how the assets are distributed to the beneficiary.
 Setting up a trust fund offers you and heirs benefits such as asset protection, tax breaks and the avoidance of probate in court after a grantor’s death.